A game of cat and mouse

 We can use our research strengths in cyber security to increase resilience against current and potential future threats

-Keith Miller (pictured below), Head of Strategic Partnerships in the School of Computing, Mathematics and Digital Technology at Manchester Metropolitan and academic lead on the GMCA digital steering group, said: “As we saw with WannaCry, cyber attacks can have enormous fall out and are indiscriminate.
+Keith Miller (pictured below), Head of Strategic Partnerships in the Department of Computing and Mathematics at Manchester Metropolitan and academic lead on the GMCA digital steering group, said: “As we saw with WannaCry, cyber attacks can have enormous fall out and are indiscriminate.

 “The opportunities through new technologies – smart devices, the Internet of Things (IoT) and Industry 4.0 – are unparalleled.
 Cities that can take full advantage will thrive, but with opportunity comes threats.